axiomiety/axiomiety.github.io/_posts/2016-12-21-code_googlemaps.md

 </html>
 ~~~

-You'll note we pass in the {{callback=initMap}} parameter - this is what gets called once the API is loaded - at which point you can initialise your map.
+You'll note we pass in the `callback=initMap` parameter - this is what gets called once the API is loaded - at which point you can initialise your map.

 Okay that's a little boring with nothing to see.
 Let's pass in a zoom level and centre the map around the `0,0` coordinate.